marcosmartinez7/marcosmartinez7/README.md

  :musical_note: 90% of the time I listen to metal, the remaining 10% ranges from classic rock and blues to argentinian trap

- :soccer: Defensor Sporting Club huge
+ :soccer: Defensor Sporting Club huge fan

  :clubs: Frustrated online poker player